remidodoso/montyhaul/README.md

 It seems to be running now.

 It's not really playable but it's kind of cool to watch ...
 I think.
-I might get it to a point of "playable" in 2022, or in 2032, or never.
+I might get it to a point of "playable" in 2022, uh make that 2023, or in 2032, or never.
 I'm 50-50 on the first and last options.
 But you can see how some of the systems work ...

 * Move around with rogue/nethack/vi-style key bindings